PlaidCloud/docker-entrypoint/README.md

 Since `entrypoint` must be running as PID 1 in the pod's container to have any value, we must modify the configured entrypoint for the container at launch.
 There are two options to do so.

+#### Option one: Kubernetes Container Spec

-Option one: specify an alternate entrypoint in the container spec for your pod/deploy/statefulset manifest:
+Specify an alternate entrypoint in the container spec for your pod/deploy/statefulset manifest:

 ```yaml
 spec: